-A "classical education for the modern world" emphasizes the reality that any curriculum grounded in the classical tradition must hold simultaneously to the timeless truths of the traditions of Greece and Rome, and the timely pressures of life in the 21st century.
-At WLPCS, we stress fundamental legacies of the classical tradition: education for citizenship in a democracy; the Latin language and the heritage of the Greco-Roman world; and public oratory.
-We strive to convey these legacies in an environment and culture that includes some of the best of contemporary life: a commitment to a diverse student body and a variety of pedagogies.
-We aim to use both the ancient methods of repetition and Socratic dialogue, as well as the contemporary innovations of technology and cooperative learning.
+A classical education for the modern world emphasizes the reality that any curriculum grounded in the classical tradition must hold simultaneously to the timeless truths of the traditions of Greece and Rome and the time-bound pressures of life in the 21st century.
+At Washington Latin, we stress three fundamental legacies of the classical tradition: education for citizenship in a democracy; the Latin language; and public oratory.
+We strive to convey these legacies in an environment and culture that include some of the best of contemporary life, a commitment to a diverse student body and a variety of pedagogies.
+We use both the ancient methods of repetition and Socratic dialogue, as well as the contemporary innovations of technology and cooperative learning.
+Our classical curriculum provides a strong foundation in reading, writing mathematics, science and critical thinking, and it gives each student an understanding of the basis, in history, of western democracy.